Nintendo 64: Promotion

-The Nintendo 64's North American launch was backed with a $54 million marketing campaign by Leo Burnett Worldwide (meaning over $100 in marketing per North American unit that had been manufactured up to this point).
+The Nintendo 64's North American launch was backed with a $54 million marketing campaign by Leo Burnett Worldwide (over $100 in marketing per North American unit that had been manufactured up to this point).
 While the competing Saturn and PlayStation both set teenagers and adults as their target audience, the Nintendo 64's target audience was pre-teens.

 To boost sales during the slow post-Christmas season, Nintendo and General Mills worked together on a promotional campaign that appeared in early 1999.
 The advertisement by Saatchi & Saatchi, New York began on January 25 and encouraged children to buy Fruit by the Foot snacks for tips to help them with their Nintendo 64 games.
 Ninety different tips were available, with three variations of thirty tips each.

 Nintendo advertised its Funtastic Series of peripherals with a $10 million print and television campaign from February 28 to April 30, 2000.
 Leo Burnett Worldwide was in charge again.